mrcavalcanti/mosaicoo/docs/sources/panels/working-with-panels/configure-legend.md

 ## Change a series color

-By default, Grafana specifies the color of your series data, which you can change.
+By default, Mosaicoo specifies the color of your series data, which you can change.

 ### Before you begin